ufal/neuralmonkey/docs/source/overview.rst

 done by employing different runners over the decoders.
 The outputs of the runners can be subject of further *post-processing*.

-A *trainer* is a special case of a runner, the only one that actually modifies the model.
+Additionally to runners, each training experiment has to have its *trainer*.
+A *trainer* is a special case of a runner that actually modifies the parameters of the model.
 It collects the objective functions and uses them in an optimizer.

 Neural Monkey manages TensorFlow sessions using an object called *TensorFlow